Sherefudin-Adem/learnblog/content/posts/einfuehrung.md

 # Default Parameters:

-If someone is familiar with other programming Lnaguage like `Ruby`, `Python` then default parameters isn’t new to him/her. `Default parameters` are parameters which are given by default while declaring a function.
+If someone is familiar with other programming Language like `Ruby`, `Python` then default parameters isn’t new to him/her. `Default parameters` are parameters which are given by default while declaring a function.
 But it’s value can be changed when calling the function.
 Example

 ```js